-- At transaction price, plus transaction costs for those instruments not subsequently measured at fair value through profit or loss (except financing transactions) - Financing transactions: measured at the present value of the future payments discounted at a market rate of interest for a similar debt instrument.
+- At transaction price, plus transaction costs for those instruments not subsequently measured at fair value through profit or loss (except financing transactions) - Financing transactions: measured at the present value of the future payments discounted at a market rate of interest for a similar debt instrument as determined at initial recognition.

 - Debt instruments: amortised cost using the effective interest rate method.
-If the instrument is due to be settled within one year it is measured at the undiscounted amount of the cash or other consideration for the amount to be settled - Financing transactions: present value of future payments discounted at a market rate of interest for a similar debt instrument - Commitments to receive a loan which cannot be settled in cash and meet the 'basic' criteria above, are measured at cost less impairment - Investments in non-convertible preference shares and non-puttable ordinary or preference shares are measured at fair value if publicly traded/fair value can be reliably measured, otherwise they are measured at cost less impairment.
+If the instrument is due to be settled within one year it is measured at the undiscounted amount of the cash or other consideration for the amount to be settled - Commitments to receive a loan which cannot be settled in cash and meet the 'basic' criteria above, are measured at cost less impairment - Investments in non-convertible preference shares and non-puttable ordinary or preference shares are measured at fair value if publicly traded/fair value can be reliably measured without undue cost or effort, otherwise they are measured at cost less impairment.